-And how can you tell … Read More
+And how can you tell if you’re letting irrelevant … Read More

 The Program on Negotiation at Harvard recently (a while ago) started a (somewhat) daily blog.
 It’s mostly edited versions of longer articles written by the professors that teach PON classes.
 The posts have enough to spark your thinking and get yourself chewing on how you’d tackle that particular issue.

 Professor Subramanian is one of my favorites.
 He taught a good portion of the classes … Read More

 I just wanted an excuse to post her picture on the blog.… Read More